DavidYeLuo/ViralSurvivor/README.md

 **Gameplay Mechanics:**
 * [Explain any specific mechanics or objectives, e.g., "Collect all 5 time crystals to complete a level."]
 * [Mention any power-ups, enemies, or unique interactions.]
+* Find and collect all (2) balloons to complete the level
+* Enemies appear from all directions in the pitch blackness
+* The player's only tools are a flashlight and a somewhat weak gun

 ## Credits
 * **Development:**